FirelyTeam/firely-docs/firelyserver/features/terminology.rst

 Refer to :ref:`conformance` on how to provide CodeSystem and ValueSet resources to the Administration API.

 .. note::
    This is a first attempt on supporting Terminology operations.
 We welcome feedback on how you would like to use them.
-Contact us at vonk@fire.ly.
+Contact us at server@fire.ly.

 .. note::
    This implementation does not support complex terminologies like Snomed CT or LOINC.
 If you need that: Starting with Firely Server (Vonk) 3.5.0 we provide more elaborate terminology support by integrating with a full Terminology Server, see :ref:`Terminology Integration docs<feature_terminologyintegration>`.